Shivani-2307/Lenskart_clone/README.md

 # Lenskart_clone
-This is the Lenskart clone
+Built a front-end clone of the Lenskart e-commerce website using HTML, CSS and JavaScript.